we3lab/eeco/docs/optimize_cost.rst

        - `pyomo_battery_model.py <https://github.com/we3lab/electric-emission-cost/blob/main/examples/pyomo_battery_model.py>`_
        - `cvxpy_battery_model.py <https://github.com/we3lab/electric-emission-cost/blob/main/examples/cvxpy_battery_model.py>`_
   #.
 Create an objective function of electricity costs based on this tariff sheet
   #.
-Minimize the electriciy costs of this consumer given the system constraints and base load consumption
+Minimize the electricity costs of this consumer, given the system constraints and base load consumption
   #.
 Display the results to validate that the optimization is correct

 .. _cvx-cost: